-Although construction of this segment will only occur within the Con Edison footprint and will have a very limited, if any, impact on the adjacent community, CHPE will continue to conduct a robust and proactive outreach program to keep Astoria residents and stakeholders informed about the progress of the entire project and respond to any questions or concerns they might have during its construction.
+Although construction of this segment will have a very limited, if any, impact on the adjacent community, CHPE will continue to conduct a robust and proactive outreach program to keep Astoria residents stakeholders informed about the progress of the entire project and respond to any questions or concerns they might have during its construction and how to file a complaint with the Department of Public Service.
+Outreach materials and schedules specific to this segment are now in development.